FoxWhiskey/clickclock/README.md

 3. For the clockwork to display local time, it was necessary to extend the [PaulStoffregen/Time][5] library with daylight saving time (DST) functionality.
 Not to reinvent the wheel, I have taken the maths from the execellent work of Andreas Spiess  @[SensorIOT/NTPtimeESP][6].
 I highly recommend his YouTube-channel.
 Find the (DST-)extended library here: [FoxWhiskey/Time_DST][7]

+4. During my tests I found, that the cpu clock of the ESP8266 is pretty unstable and also temperature-sensitive (to some extent at least).
+The first long time test showed, that the board drifts away from NTP time unacceptably fast (about 2 seconds early per day, in my case).
+`v1.1.3` (and greater) implements a simple mechanism to re-synchronise the relevant _ISRs_ to NTP-time, so that the clockwork is powered on time.
+An attentive clock-watcher therefore may notice a slightly longer or shorter (indicated) minute once in a while...
+An adaptive way to account for the time drift will be implemented with `v1.3.x` and greater.
+See milestone on Github.
 ## Why is `clickclock` a _slave clock_ implementation?
 Err, well, the wording is misleading, to be honest!
 The software acutally implements a _mother clock_ :-).